kroppian/jack_synth/README.md

 ## Playing the synth

 There are three modes.
 Sine wave, square wave and sawtooth wave.
-When you start the program, it defaults to the sine wave, but you can switch to different wave forms by using the 1-3 keys on your keyboard:
+When you start the program, it defaults to the sine wave, but you can switch to different waveforms by using the 1-3 keys on your keyboard:

 1. Sine
 2. Square